-Claire Trenery (Medieval) specialises in the history of medieval madness and medicine, with a focus on the influence of wider medical developments on monastic representations of mad pilgrims in high medieval miracle collections, which were compiled as witness to the wonders of the saints.
-She was awarded her PhD from Royal Holloway, University of London in February 2017 for her thesis entitled ‘Miracles for the Mad: Representations of Madness in English Miracle Collections from the Long Twelfth Century’, and has published several articles on medieval madness and demonic possession.
-Claire is particularly interested in the perceived influence of madness on the bodies, minds, and souls of sufferers within the cultural and intellectual climate that accompanied the development of Scholastic learning in Western Europe.
-She joined the School of History at the University of Leeds as a Teaching Fellow in 2017, having previously taught in research-led history departments at King’s College London and Royal Holloway, University of London.
-She is also an Affiliated Research Scholar at the Centre for the History of Emotions at Queen Mary, University of London, and is undertaking preliminary research into the significance of body, gesture, and behaviour in medieval miracle records, which she hopes to develop into a postdoctoral research project.
-Follow @claire_trenery
+Claire Trenery (Medieval) specialises in the history of medieval madness and medicine, with a focus on the influence of wider medical developments on monastic representations of mad pilgrims in medieval miracle collections, which were compiled as witness to the wonders of the saints.
+She was awarded her PhD from Royal Holloway, University of London in February 2017 for her thesis entitled ‘Miracles for the Mad: Representations of Madness in English Miracle Collections from the Long Twelfth Century’ and has published several articles on medieval madness and demonic possession.
+Claire is particularly interested in the perceived influence of madness on the bodies, minds and souls of sufferers within the cultural and intellectual climate that accompanied the development of Scholastic learning in Western Europe.
+She joined the School of History at Queen Mary, University of London in 2017, and now works there as Research Manager.
+She has previously taught in research-led history departments at the University of Leeds, King’s College London and Royal Holloway, University of London.
+She is also an Affiliated Research Scholar at the Centre for the History of Emotions and has recently published her first monograph with Routledge entitled ‘Madness, Medicine and Miracle in Twelfth-Century England’ Follow @claire_trenery

 Janet Weston (Great Britain) is a Research Fellow at the Centre for History in Public Health, London School of Hygiene and Tropical Medicine, where she is part of the team working on ‘Prisoners, Medicine, and Entitlement to Health in England and Ireland, 1850-2000’ .
 Her focus is HIV/AIDS in prisons over the 1980s and 1990s, and she has written about prison policy on HIV/AIDS, condoms in prisons, addiction treatment, and human rights.
 She obtained her PhD from Birkbeck and a book based on this work is out in late 2017: ‘Medicine, the Penal System, and Sexual Crime in England 1919-1960s: Diagnosing Deviance’ .
 Janet is particularly interested in forensic psychiatry in the twentieth century, histories of disability and rights, and public health.
 Follow @janetlweston